 We funded Grantham Scholar Mira Lieberman to go to the annual London Animal Rights March, here she explains why activism is our moral duty and fundamental to democracy.

 Recently, we interviewed Mira to find out more about the ideas she outlines here.
 If you want to find out more, then read Hedgehogs, ecosophy & extinction accounting – Mira Lieberman interview.

-At a conference a few months ago I got to talking with a successful linguist, one whose research on gender and identity I have read and follow.
+At a conference recently, I got to talking with a successful linguist, one whose research on gender and identity I have read and follow.
 I was surprised to find out we share a similar lifestyle: we’re both ethical vegans.
 I was telling her about my Esther project I wrote about animal rights activism when she disclosed that although she identifies more strongly with veganism and animal rights than feminism and gender equality, she rarely lets colleagues know she’s vegan, let alone write about it.

 It dawned on me this year, ever since I began my PhD journey, that some social movements are more equal than others in the eyes of academia.
 An academic who openly identifies as feminist or anti-racist is, nowadays at least, met with little or no resistance, while those fighting for the liberation of fellow earthlings from violence and exploitation face de-legitimation.

 Academic research, while contributing valuable knowledge, needs to be disseminated through powerful channels of change in order to inform and facilitate decision-making.
 Indeed, many academics and literary figures recognise the importance of taking an activist stance.
 For example, renowned linguist Noam Chomsky was arrested during the 1976 anti-Vietnam war March on the Pentagon together with prominent writer Norman Mailer whose novel Armies of the Night depicts the march in immortalizing prose.